davebracken/PKA-Marker/README.md

 - `--pka-file` allows PKA Marker to mark a single PKA file rather than a directory containing multiple PKAs.

 - `--score-rounding-dp` allows `SCORE_ROUNDING_DP` in *.env.shared* to be overridden.
-In the PT Activity window in Packet Tracer, the lab score is displayed as an integer percentage (where Show Score Pecentage is selected in Activity Wizard/Answer Network Setting section).
+In the PT Activity window in Packet Tracer, the lab score is displayed as an integer percentage (where Show Score Percentage is selected in Activity Wizard/Answer Network Setting section).

 - `--test-connection` tests the connection to the port that Packet Tracer is expected to be listening on.
 No PKA's are marked.